alexyorke/alexyorke.github.io/_posts/2025-06-30-a-list-is-a-monad-part-2.md

 date: 2025-06-30
 ---

+Wow!
+Part 1 got a bit more traction than expected.
+I didn't really expect that, part 2 is still a WIP.
+However, feel free to provide feedback.

 In **Part 1**, we introduced the concept of monads using simple examples like a `MaybeMonad` (to represent optional values) and noted that even a list in C# can be viewed through a monadic lens.
 We implemented a basic `Unit` (to wrap a raw value into a monadic context) and saw how `Map` can apply a function inside the context.
 However, our `MaybeMonad` wasn’t *quite* a full-fledged monad yet, and we only dealt with one kind of context (missing values).
 In this second part, we’ll refine our `MaybeMonad` to be a proper monad, then explore **monads for error handling** (the Either/Result pattern) and **monads for deferred computations** like the Reader monad.
 By the end, we’ll see how these patterns help write clearer, more robust C# code by separating *what* we want to do from *how* things like errors or asynchrony are handled.

 ## **Recap: Making Maybe a Proper Monad**